Citrix StoreFront for Virtual Apps and Desktops

 If port :1494 is not included, then remove it from each of the rules that are shown in the above two screenshots.

-In the body modification rules in the LoadMaster UI, change EXTERNAL.DOMAIN.COM in the Replacement text field to be your external URL.
-Again, ensure you do not change the port number because this is associated with your Secure Listener VDI Virtual Service.
+In the body modification rules in the LoadMaster UI, change EXTERNAL.DOMAIN.COM in the Replacement text field to be your external URL, as shown above.
+Again, ensure you do not change the port number as this is associated with your Secure Listener VDI Virtual Service.

 1. Duplicate an existing Secure Listener.
 You can do this in the Virtual Service modify screen by clicking Duplicate VIP.